 As he’d said that, and reiterated it again ‘your dress makes you look like a ballerina’ (and no it wasn’t a tutu style prom dress, but a simple jersey one), I thought I should humour him and do some ballet moves.
 Well, I did do ballet until 6th form.
 He found that hysterical, then stood up on the bed himself to have a twirl.
 I do love how 3 year olds will have a go at anything.

-Once we’d got over him trying to take my fingerprint necklace I was going to wear
+We had to get over him trying to take my fingerprint necklace I was going to wear

-‘you can’t have it mummy, it’s my finger’,
+‘You can’t have it mummy, it’s my finger’,

-we headed off to the christening.
+Then we headed off to the christening.
 N was on form with the questions that day.
 He spotted the graveyard and asked a man coming out of the church if we could go to the park through it.
 The poor man was a little confused, but it made sense to N because you walk through our local church to get to the park.
 The man told him where the park was, so we had to go and have a little look before taking our seats in the church.

 In the church N was so good.
 It was a very relaxed service with children wandering around as they wanted.
 One of my friends said she was mortified at hers being two of them wandering round, but it didn’t matter as the vicar was fine with it, and I think it’s good if you have children who want to explore and find out what’s going on.
 N on the other side, just sat on my lap, and wasn’t really that interested on the whole.
 He’s definitely a watcher, although when we got to the village hall afterwards, he launched straight onto the playdoh table and the baby toys…what is it with older children enjoying playing with baby toys?